Additional quantum many-body scars of the spin-$1$ $XY$ model with Fock-space cages and commutant algebras: Novel family of Fock-space cage eigenstates

 \subsubsection{Revivals}

-The state $|r,n\rangle$ has magnetization $M_{r,n}{=}2(n{+}1{-}L)$, making it an eigenstate of the total magnetization.
+The state $|r,n\rangle$ is an eigenstate of the total magnetization with magnetization $M_{r,n}{=}2(n{+}1{-}L)$.
 Hence, under the full Hamiltonian $H_0$ of Eq.~\eqref{eq: full_Hamiltonian}, the state $|r,n\rangle$ acquires energy $E_{r,n}{=}2h(n{+}1{-}L)$.
 Consequently for fixed $r$, the set of states $\{|r,n\rangle\}$ forms an equally spaced tower of $H_0$ with spacing $\Delta E_{r,n}{=}2h$.
 For the special case $r{=}L$, the alternating phase structure of Eq.~\eqref{eq: new_towers} enforces $|L,n\rangle{=}0$ for all odd (even) values of $n$ when $L$ is even (odd), so the effective spacing of that particular tower doubles to $4h$.
-Note that $|r,n\rangle$ also remains an exact eigenstate of the single-ion anisotropy term $D\sum_{i}(S_i^z)^2$ acquiring a uniform energy shift of $(L{-}2)D$ that is independent of $n$.
+Note that $|r,n\rangle$ also remains an exact eigenstate of the single-ion anisotropy term $D\sum_{i=1}^{2L}(S_i^z)^2$ under which it acquires a uniform energy shift of $(L{-}2)D$ that is independent of $n$.
 The uniform energy spacing immediately implies perfect dynamical revivals from appropriately chosen initial states.
-A simple choice for the initial states is $|\psi_{r}^{\text{init}}\rangle{=}\sum_{n}|r,n\rangle$ that are coherent superpositions of states from a single tower.
+A simple choice for the initial states is $|\psi_{r}^{\text{init}}\rangle{=}\sum_{n=0}^{2L-2}|r,n\rangle$ that that are coherent superpositions of states from a single tower.
 Their explicit form,

 reveals that they are inherently low entangled since they are essentially a single quasiparticle on top of a product state; in the large-$L$ limit, their half-chain EE approaches $2\ln(2)$.
 Under time evolution with $H_{0}$, their fidelity $\mathcal{F}_r(t){=}|\langle\psi_{r}^{\text{init}}|e^{-\iota H_{0}t}|\psi_{r}^{\text{init}}\rangle|^{2}$ exhibits perfect revivals with period $T{=}\pi/h$ [or $T{=}\pi/(2h)$ for the $r{=}L$ case due to the double energy spacing of $4h$].
-These persistent oscillations from a simple initial state, as illustrated in Fig.~\ref{fig: fidelity}, are a definitive dynamical hallmark of scar dynamics.
+These persistent oscillations from a simple initial state, as illustrated in Fig.~\ref{fig: fidelity}, are a definitive dynamical hallmark of scarring.
 Note that it is in principle also possible to further superpose the states in Eq.~\eqref{Eq: Initial_states_for_revivals} for different $r$ and obtain Matrix Product State initial states that exhibit similar revivals, but we will not explicitly illustrate them here.